30 Worst Grocery Foods With the Most Sugar

-Speaking of Snickers, there are worse candy bars than those to tempt you by the register.
 Whatever you do, don't grab a 3 Musketeers when you're on your way checking out of the grocery store, unless you're planning to split it with a group of friends.
 Otherwise, you'll be ingesting close to 40 grams of straight sugar and corn syrup.
-The FDA recommends an average of 47 grams a day, so a sweet cheat like this will fall just below your daily dose.
+It's no wonder it lands a top spot on our list of the 19 Beloved Candy Bars Ranked By How Toxic They Are!

 Focus Kiwi Strawberry

 How much are you willing to sacrifice for a hearty helping of vitamins B and C?
 Glugging back just one Kiwi Strawberry Vitaminwater will knock out your entire daily dose, but that comes at the expense of 32 waist-widening grams of sugar.
 And don't think that's all coming from natural sources like juiced fruits—the second ingredient listed on the label is crystalline fructose, and the next is cane sugar.
 You shouldn't let this much added sugar sneak by you just because these drinks are marketed as healthy products.

 Just because you're packing on the protein with lentil or chickpea noodles doesn't mean your plate of pasta is doing you any favors, especially if you're pouring sauce like this over your spaghetti.
-Wouldn't you rather get 12 grams of the sweet stuff from fresh fruit instead of added sugar?
-Try buying a light variety that doesn't have double-digit grams, or even better, make some yourself by heating up fresh tomatoes, garlic, olive oil, basil, and black pepper.
+We think "homestyle" should resemble the kind of food you could make with your very own ingredients.
+This sauce is quite the opposite, thanks to its high amounts of soybean oil and sugar.

 This fig bar isn't going to be kind to your weight loss goals.
-While low in sodium and just 200 calories, that's still no excuse for biting into 20 grams of sugar.
+While rather low in sodium and just 200 calories, that's still no excuse for biting into 19 grams of sugar.
 You'd find just as much in one and a half glazed Krispy Kreme donuts, and you wouldn't eat that at your desk for a mid-morning snack, would you?
 Opt for a nutty bar that's lower in sugar and full of healthy fats instead.
 Or—if you can control yourself—stick to the one-bar portion and call it a day to slice your sugar intake in half.